 Randy Capps

-Randy Capps is Director of Research for U.S. Programs at the Migration Policy Institute.
+Randy Capps was Director of Research for U.S. Programs at the Migration Policy Institute.
 His areas of expertise include immigration trends, the unauthorized population, immigrants in the U.S. labor force, the children of immigrants and their well-being, and immigrant health-care and public benefits access and use.

 Prior to joining MPI, Dr. Capps was a researcher in the Immigration Studies Program at the Urban Institute (1993-96, and 2000-08).